funkyOne/fortyTwo.Docs/Files.md

 Soon we will add `type` to files.
 So it will be easier to store and get multiple files of same `type` within an entity (or in global scope).
 (ie. if an entity can have multiple screenshots - store them with type `screenshot`, and then get all entity screenshots by this type)

-It's important to specify correct `Content-Type` also, it will be used by file storage to serve the uploaded file.
+It's important to specify correct `Content-Type` also, it will be used by file storage when serving the uploaded files.